Warning reports

 Try one of these options:

-- Check whether the student has two Unique Candidate Identifiers (UCI).
-If so, we won't have linked their units: fill in a UCI merge request form, available in the Secure Key Materials area of e-AQA.
+• Check whether the student has two Unique Candidate Identifiers (UCI).
+If so, we won't have linked their units.
+Fill in a UCI merge request form, available in the 'Resources' area on Centre Services

-Allow two to three days for your changes to show up on e-AQA.
+Allow two to three days for your changes to show up on Centre Services.
 It might take a little longer during the summer series.

 2. Potential award report